bier-ml/lunapark/README.md

 # CV-Vacancy Matcher

 A system for matching job candidates with vacancies using AI-powered analysis.
-The project consists of a FastAPI backend service and a Streamlit frontend application.
+The project consists of a FastAPI backend service, a Streamlit frontend application, and an LLM-based matching system.

 ## Design Documentation